 - Set boundaries and clear rules for them letting you know their whereabouts to avoid worry – even if via a brief text or email.

-- Try to encourage them to budget, save money for later in the year and to use their support income to avoid excessive term-time job hours.
+They can access almost £7,000 in loan in support for living costs, plus in many cases, a student grant or bursary.
+Try to encourage them to budget, save money for later in the year and to use their support income to avoid excessive term-time job hours.

-- They are at university to study, to make new friends and experience university life – 10 hours part-time work should be fine for students living at home – they normally have no rent to pay and less living expenses than their counterparts who have left home.
+They are at university to study, to make new friends and experience university life – 10 hours part-time work should be fine for students living at home – they normally have no rent to pay and less living expenses than their counterparts who have left home.

 - Read advice on staying safe and secure at university, and safety top tips.